urob/zmk-config/readme.md

 # urob's zmk-config (mgkollander edition)

-This [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration was forked from [urob's fantastic zmk-config](https://github.com/urob/zmk-config) and consists of a 42-keys layout designed for the Corne.
+This [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration was forked from [urob's zmk-config](https://github.com/urob/zmk-config) and consists of a 42-keys layout designed for the Corne.
 It uses the [Colemak](https://colemak.com/) keyboard layout, but can be toggled to a modified QWERTY layout for playing games with WASD movement.
 It is my daily driver for general typing, programming, navigation, and gaming.

 ### ⚠️ <ins>Note</ins>

 The description below is a very slight variation of urob's README, edited for my own personal use.
 Any use of first-person language is from urob's perspective and not my original work.

 <br />

-**Todo**:
-- Remove unicode leader key sequences (leave leader key for future use)
-- Bring back unicode layer toggle

 ⌨️ **Keymap Image Status**: Up to date!